moontemplar212/SecurityTesting101/README.md

       Web Management:
         - Data transfer is encrypted and decrypted properly particularly in 'submit' actions
         - Sensitive information displayed in the address bar is not in a human readable format
-        - Algorithm usage such as SHA256
+        - Approrpiate algorithm usage such as SHA256 and excluding weak algorithms
         - Certificate validity

 3. Brute Force Attack: